Ficool

 A pause.
 Then:

 Wang Ben allowed himself a small smile.
 A master craftsman's best work, given freely out of gratitude.
-No formations or enchantments, but none were needed.
-At Body Refinement Stage 4, he couldn't use spiritually enhanced weapons anyway.
+No formations or spirit enhancements, but none were needed.
+At mid-stage body refinement, he couldn't use spiritually enhanced weapons anyway.
 What he needed was exactly this: good steel, well-made, ready to be used.

 He practiced a few basic forms, getting a feel for the blade.
 It moved like an extension of his arm.
 Light enough for speed, heavy enough for power.